Setting Up Postal as an SMTP Server

 This section essentially tells Postal which DNS records you’ve added and how Postal should recognize them.

-By default, it contains all the DNS records we added, except for the Track Domain, which is used for click and open tracking and is out of the scope of this guide.
-You can simply comment it out.
+By default, it includes all the necessary records – except for the Track Domain, which is used for click and open tracking.
+Since that’s outside the scope of this guide, you can safely comment it out.

 dns: